CalebJohn/joplin-math-mode/README.md

 # Math Mode
 A plugin for inputting and evaluating math in markdown code blocks.
-It's built on top of the excellent [mathjs](https://mathjs.org/), which means it can be used to perform symbolic calculation, vector math and can even handle units!
+It's built on top of the excellent [mathjs](https://mathjs.org/), meaning it can be used to perform symbolic calculation, vector math and can even handle units!

 So what can it do?
 It's better to demonstrate with an example.